 For certifications under the MDR, manufacturers have to proof that the release of mercury and other components of amalgam (in mass/unit time) do not exceed the safety thresholds under all possible conditions like, teeth grinding, chewing, age corrosion or oral galvanism (ISO 10993-17:2023 Biological evaluation of medical devices Part 17: Toxicological risk assessment of medical device constituents).

+The problem for manufacturers with this specification are potential compensation claims if higher releases are proven.
 Dental amalgam didn’t have to fulfill these requirements before.
 Consequently certifications according to MDR 2017/745 haven’t been issued so far and are unlikely to be issued.

 • The product continues to comply with the MDD/AIMDD;